oils-for-unix/oils/doc/idioms.md

 - [Shell Language Idioms](shell-idioms.html).
 This advice applies to shells other than Oil.
-- [Shell Language Deprecations](deprecations.html).
+- [What Breaks When You Upgrade to Oil](upgrade-breakage.html).
 Shell constructs that Oil users should avoid.
 - [Oil Fixes Shell's Error Handling (`errexit`)](error-handling.html).
 Oil fixes the flaky error handling in POSIX shell and bash.